 - Make sure that everyone who attends the funeral understands where to go and what to do

-- Help the pallbearers to make sure the coffin is carried properly and safely
+- Help the pallbearers to carry the coffin properly and safely

-- Speak with the minister or any other person who is leading the ceremony, to make sure that everything is ready
+- Speak with the person who is leading the ceremony, to make sure that everything is ready

 - Collect the ashes and keep them until you’re ready to collect them